Seek Returns logo

 Min

-GWW’s Current Ratio of 2.82 is exceptionally high, placing it well outside the typical range for the Trading Companies & Distributors industry.
-This indicates a very strong liquidity position, though such a high ratio may also suggest that the company is not using its assets efficiently to generate profits.
+GWW’s Current Ratio of 2.72 is in the upper quartile for the Trading Companies & Distributors industry.
+This signifies a strong liquidity position, suggesting the company is well-equipped to cover its immediate liabilities compared to its peers.

 CRS vs. GWW: A comparison of their Current Ratio (MRQ) against their respective Metals & Mining and Trading Companies & Distributors industry benchmarks.